Buddhafield Events Terms & Conditions

 “This ticket is sold on the understanding that you help maintain the conditions for a safe and harmonious event.”

 Note that just because someone makes you uncomfortable doesn’t mean we will ask them to leave!
-We think that insisting that someone leave the Festival is a serious matter.
+We think that insisting that someone leave the event is a serious matter.
 We will have to feel confident that the party causing offence is wilfully careless about causing distress.

 Since the event is organized by Buddhists, our criteria for gauging harmony are the five Buddhist precepts for lay people.